ui5-community/babel-plugin-transform-modules-ui5/README.md

 ## TODO

 + Add the sourceRoot logic back and make name/namespace decorator optional
-+ @ui5(false) or @nonUI5 decorator for non-UI5 classes, even when extending an import
-+ Support JSDoc for getting the name
 + Use correct logic for `import * as`
-+ Auto-bind the class property function
 + Configuration options

 ## Usage